 Distribution of OM fluxes in relation to taxa traits

 We predicted that warming would favor taxa with smaller body size and higher population turnover and therefore OM fluxes would be skewed towards small body size (M) and higher P:B across and within communities.
-To assess the potential importance of environmental filtering across communities, we used bootstrapped linear regressions to quantify the relationship between mean annual temperature (∘C) and either mean population body size (M) or biomass turnover (P:B) of each stream community.
+To assess the change in the average population trait values and potential for environmental filtering across communities, we used bootstrapped linear regressions between either mean population body size (M) or biomass turnover (P:B) of each stream community and mean annual temperature (∘C).
 Here, 1,000 values of population M or P:B were resampled with replacement from population secondary production vectors (see Secondary Production above) for each taxon within each stream.
-The mean of all populations within a stream was calculated and a linear model was fit between loge-transformed M or P:B and mean annual temperature.
-Response variables were transformed to meet the assumption of normally distributed residual variation.
+The mean of all populations within a stream was calculated and the least squares estimate was calculated between loge-transformed M or P:B and mean annual temperature.
+Response variables were loge transformed to conform to assumptions of linearity and normally distributed residual variation to allow the use of the ordinary least squares estimation within the lm() function in R.

 To quantify how the distribution of organic matter fluxes were modified within a community and whether this modification was related to temperature, we assessed the extent to which the relative OM fluxes among taxa were skewed towards populations with lower or higher relative M or P:B. To do this, we ordered taxa based on within-stream rankings of annual population traits (i.e., M, P:B) and then calculated a measure of skewness, Skflux, based on quartiles of the distribution of OM fluxes in relation to taxon traits as: